mapattacker/datascience/docker.rst

 **1. Build a Proper Requirements.txt**

-Using the g``pipreqs`` library, it will scan through your scripts and generate a clean requirements.txt, without any dependent or redundant libraries.
+Using the ``pipreqs`` library, it will scan through your scripts and generate a clean requirements.txt, without any dependent or redundant libraries.
 Some manual intervention is needed if, the library is not installed from pip, but from external links, or the library does not auto install dependencies.

-**2. Use Alpine Python**
+**2. Use Alpine or Slim Python**

 The base python image, example, ``RUN python:3.7`` is a whooping ~900Mb.
-Using the Alphine Linux version ``Run python:3.7-alpine``, only takes up about 100Mb.
+Using the Alpine Linux version ``Run python:3.7-alpine``, only takes up about 100Mb.
 However, some libraries might face errors during installation for this light-weight version.

+Alternatively, using the Slim version  ``RUN python:3.7-slim`` takes about 500Mb, which is a middle ground between alpine and the base version.

 **3. Install Libraries First**